 Nusa Lembongan Beach offers a bit of everything.
-It’s a good place for snorkelling, scuba diving, surfing and swimming
+It’s a good place for snorkeling, scuba diving, surfing and swimming.

-For the next Bali beach on our list, we’re actually traveling off the main island.
-You see, there are three smaller islands just off the southwest coast that are still considered part of Bali!
+Nusa Lembongan is actually off the main island.
+You see, there are three smaller islands just off the southwest coast that are still considered part of Bali.

 These are known as the Nusa Islands (Lembongan, Ceningan, and Penida) and they are easily visited on a day trip.

 Actually, the Nusa Islands are known for excellent snorkeling, diving, and surfing.
-You can actually base yourself in Candidasa and go on dive excursions from there.
+When visiting, I prefer to base myself in Candidasa and go on dive excursions from there.
 Check out our article here to learn about diving around the Nusa Islands from Candidasa.

 Nusa Lembongan is home to several dive shops and surfing schools to get you set up.
 The surf breaks here are better suited for more experienced riders, as they all break over coral reefs.